Going to Oshkosh - 2004

 road with a good-sized population, manufacturing plants, and something other than farming

 to drive the economy.
-This is also the next town north of Fort Campbell, Kentucky
+This is also the next town north of Fort Campbell, Kentucky,

--- home of the 101st Airborne Division of the US Army.
+the home of the 101st Airborne Division of the US Army.

 That intersection down the street is the corner of US 41 and US 68.
 I am standing in